Kodiak bear: Size

-Kodiak bears are the largest brown bear, comparable in size to polar bears.
-This makes Kodiak bears and polar bears both the two largest members of the bear family and Kodiak bears the largest extant terrestrial carnivorans.
+Kodiak bears are the largest brown bear and are even comparable in size to polar bears.
+This makes Kodiak bears and polar bears the two largest members of the bear family and the largest extant terrestrial carnivorans.

 The standard method of evaluating the size of bears is by measuring their skulls.
 Most North American hunting organizations and management agencies use calipers to measure the length of the skull (back of sagittal crest on the back of the skull to the front tooth), and the width (maximum width between the zygomatic arches — "cheek bones").
 The total skull size is the sum of these two measurements.
 The largest bear ever killed in North America was from Kodiak Island, with a total skull size of 78.1 cm, and eight of the top 10 brown bears listed in the Boone and Crockett record book are from Kodiak.
 The average skull size of Kodiak bears that were killed by hunters in the first five years of the 21st century was 63.8 cm for boars, and 55.4 cm for sows.

-Also, an individual named Teddy, which portrayed a killer bear in the movie Grizzly, stood 3.4 m tall on hind legs and was the largest bear in captivity at the time.
+Also, an individual named Teddy, which portrayed a killer bear in the movie Grizzly, stood 3.4 m tall on its hind legs and was the largest bear in captivity at the time.